Language Runtime Support Policy

 The retirement period of a deprecated runtime begins right after the one year of the deprecated period.
 The retirement period will last for three months.
 For example, if the deprecation period ends on October 1, 2022, the retirement period lasts until January 1, 2023.

-You will not be able to create new functions targeting the deprecated runtime of a language in the retirement period.
-You can still continue to run and make updates to the existing functions of the deprecated version in your Catalyst applications.
+You will not be able to create new serverless entities targeting the deprecated runtime of a language in the retirement period.
+You can still continue to run and make updates to the existing serverless entities of the deprecated version in your Catalyst applications.

-We strongly recommend you to make sure all your functions are fully updated and functional in the latest runtime during this period.
+We strongly recommend you to make sure all your serverless entities are fully updated and functional in the latest runtime during this period.

 Phase 4: End of support